JoelMbuyi05/JoelMbuyi05/README.md

 ## Hi there 👋

-I’m Joel Mbuyi, a third-year IT student based in Cape Town, SA.
-Specialized in front-end development, with a strong focus on building clean, intuitive user interfaces.
-Skilled in problem-solving, quick to learn new technologies, and comfortable collaborating in team-based environments to deliver well-structured, user-friendly applications.
+I’m Joel Mbuyi, a third-year IT studend | Web Developer based in Cape Town, SA. specializing in front-end development with a passion for building clean, intuitive user interfaces.
+Problem-solving skills, quick to adapt to new technologies and collaborating in a team.

 I’m driven by the goal to leave my footprint in tech and create solutions that make a real impact.